Vincent Kompany: Bayern Munich

+Managerial style

+Adrian Clarke of the Premier League official website and Thom Harris of The Athletic wrote in 2023 that Kompany had a passing and possession-based style of football similar to his former Manchester City manager Pep Guardiola, and greatly different to the direct and physical football of former Burnley manager Sean Dyche.

 Charity work

 Kompany is an official FIFA ambassador for registered charity SOS Children.
 Of Congolese heritage, Kompany represents his father's native Congo, and has invested and engaged in projects which aim to provide an education and safe living accommodation for children living in poverty.

-In March 2013, Kompany bought the Belgian third division club FC Bleid as a "social commitment towards the youngsters of Brussels", with the intention of offering disadvantaged youngsters the opportunity to use sport as a vehicle for self-improvement.
+In March 2013, Kompany bought the Belgian third division club Bleid as a "social commitment towards the youngsters of Brussels", with the intention of offering disadvantaged youngsters the opportunity to use sport as a vehicle for self-improvement.

 Personal life

 Kompany's father, Pierre, is a Congolese immigrant to Belgium and serves as his agent.
+He had been interned as a student for rebelling against Mobutu Sese Seko, the dictator of Zaire.
 In October 2018, Pierre was elected the mayor of Ganshoren, making him the first black mayor in Belgium.
-His late mother, Jocelyne, was Belgian.
+His mother, Jocelyne, was Belgian and Kompany described her as a "socialist, borderline communist".
+The Kompany family faced racism.
+At age 14, he was expelled from school due to his frequent absences playing for the Belgium youth team, and also dropped from the team for clashing with the coach.
+He then faced further setbacks with his parents' divorce and eviction from his home.
+Kompany said in 2019 that due to widespread drugs and gangs in his local area, he could have chosen an "extremely wrong path" at this age.

 His brother, François Kompany, spent most of his career in the Belgian second tier, having earlier been on the books of Macclesfield Town.
 Kompany also has an older sister.
 Among his friends are former Chelsea goalkeeper Yves Ma-Kalambay and former Manchester United defender Floribert N'Galula, both of whom he consulted about his move to England before joining Manchester City.
+When Kompany was 20, his mother and sister underwent cancer treatment.
+His mother died and his sister survived.

-Kompany married his Mancunian girlfriend, Carla Higgs, a lifelong Manchester City supporter on 11 June 2011 and together they have a daughter born in 2010, and two sons, born in 2013 and 2015.
+Kompany married his Mancunian girlfriend, Carla Higgs, a lifelong Manchester City supporter, on 11 June 2011 and together they have a daughter born in 2010, and two sons, born in 2013 and 2015.